On the separation of correlation-assisted sum capacities of multiple access channels: Optimization of Lipschitz-like functions

 Before discussing technical details of the algorithms presented in this study, we give a high-level overview of the main ideas.
 We begin by presenting an algorithm that can optimize any $\beta$-Lipschitz-like function $f$ when the domain $\mathcal{D} = [a, b]$ is a closed interval.
-For all the algorithms discussed in this study, we assume that $\beta$ is known beforehand.
-This algorithm is a generalization of the Piyavskii-Shubert algorithm~\cite{piyavskii1972algorithm, shubert1972sequential}, and it focuses on constructing successively better upper-bounding functions by using the Lipschitz-like property of the objective function.
+Our algorithm is a generalization of the Piyavskii-Shubert algorithm~\cite{piyavskii1972algorithm, shubert1972sequential}, and it focuses on constructing successively better upper-bounding functions by using the Lipschitz-like property of the objective function.
 At each iteration, the maximum of the upper-bounding function is computed, which is an easier problem because we only need to maximize the function $\beta$ that is known to be monotonically increasing.
 The computed maximum of the upper-bounding function at each iteration generates a sequence of points that partitions the interval.
 When the distance between any two of these points becomes sufficiently small, one can show that the maximum of the upper-bounding function is close to the maximum of the original objective function.
 Our algorithm is guaranteed to converge to the optimal solution within a precision of $\epsilon > 0$ in $\lceil(b - a)/\delta\rceil$ time steps in the worst-case, where $\delta > 0$ is the largest number satisfying $\beta(\delta) \leq \epsilon/2$ (see Prop.~\ref{prop:Lipshitz_like_maximization_analysis}).
 We refer to this algorithm as modified Piyavskii-Shubert algorithm.
 We remark that several extensions of the Piyavskii-Shubert algorithm have been presented in the literature (see, for example, Ref.~\cite{lera2002global, vanderbei1999extension, mladineo1986algorithm, rahal2008new}).
 It would be interesting to undertake a more detailed study comparing such algorithms with our method in the future.